lucadt/lucadt.github.io/index.md

 ### [](#header-3) About
-I am a PhD student at the [Laboratory for Software Technology](http://www.lst.inf.ethz.ch)- Institute of Computer Systems, of ETH Zurich, under the supervision of Prof. [Thomas Gross](http://www.lst.inf.ethz.ch/people/trg.html).
+I am a PhD student at the [Laboratory for Software Technology](http://www.lst.inf.ethz.ch)- Institute of Computer Systems, of ETH Zurich, under the supervision of Prof. Thomas Gross.
-My main research interests are automatic performance bug detection, and compilation techniques for dynamic languages, more specifically JavaScript.
+My main research interests are automatic performance bugs detection, and compilation techniques for dynamic languages, more specifically JavaScript.

 I hold a MSc. degree (2010) from the University of Lugano (USI) and a BSc. degree (2008) from the